 8. Your accountant should care about you.
 Our accountant told us she was really proud of us this year.
 And again I cried.
 Because I’m just SO thankful that we found someone who is fighting for us and our business like she cares about it.
 Because she actually does.
 Oh and it also doesn’t hurt that she gives us M&M’s when we meet with her! :) That’s the way to really show you care!

-*PS: If you are looking for even more resources on running a smart business, be sure to check out The Guide in our J&M Store which is on special today for $50 off!!
+*PS: If you are looking for even more resources on running a smart business, be sure to check out our J&M Ultimate “Get Booked” Business Course in our J&M Store!
 Just head over HERE!